ayushmodi12/sentiment-analysis-and-eda-using-natural-language-processing/README.md

-# NLP-Assignment-1
+# Sentiment Analysis and EDA on Reddit Corpus

-Comments Corpus consists of the top 50 comments from each post.
-It is meant for EDA purposes only.
+Sentiment Analysis and EDA on comments from the top posts of the subreddit r/myanmar.